Rathod9/mp/README.md

 A plain music player especially for **classical music**, playing locally stored music files.

+As "pop music" is an abbreviation for "popular music", any other music obviously is "unpopular".

 ***

 <a href='https://play.google.com/store/apps/details?id=de.kromke.andreas.unpopmusicplayerfree'><img src='app/src/main/assets/public/google-play.png' alt='Get it on Google Play' height=45/></a>